Easy Meal Planning: Chicken Plan. Prepare 8 dinners in 1 hour!

 Rather than putting all of the meat directly into the freezer, I do a little prep work ahead of time which saves me time and energy later when it’s time for dinner! 🙂

 You can click each link to print the recipe if you would like to follow this plan.

-When I purchase the 40 lbs of chicken from Zaycon Foods I double the amounts listed here for each of these meals except for the Italian Chicken salad–unless we want to eat it twice that week!)
+When I purchase the 40 lbs of chicken from Zaycon Foods (No longer available.)
+(I double the amounts listed here for each of these meals except for the Italian Chicken salad–unless we want to eat it twice that week!)